kentslaney/jnd/README.md

 https://drive.google.com/file/d/13jEsPhXe3BDUxHWO3Z0R3AMMfE6QDjAU/view?usp=drive_link

 To add a new test do the following:
-1) Add new spec, blueprint and database classes for the project to `audio.py`.
+1) Add new spec, blueprint and database classes for the project to `projects.py`.
-2) Add the blueprint to the projects list and the database to the ExperimentDB inheritance in `api.py`
+2) Add the blueprint to the projects list and the database to the `ExperimentDB` inheritance in `api.py`
-3) Add new transcript to the metadata directory matching the path in the spec class (and migrate the database)
+3) Add new transcript to the metadata directory matching the path in the spec class
+4) run `python migrate.py projects.[ProjectDBClass]`
-4) Add the audio files to the server, but not the repo
+5) Add the audio files to the server, but not the repo
-5) Add `static/[project].html` and replace the project name in the inline script tag and add `static/[project]_done.html`
+6) Add `static/[project].html` and replace the project name in the inline script tag and add `static/[project]_done.html`